 “Get me Kilo’s six actual,” I ordered Fusner.

-“I was waiting for your call, Junior, over,” Morgan said, his arrogant tone just as evident over the radio as it was in person.
+“I was waiting for your call, Junior, over,” Carter said, his arrogant tone just as evident over the radio as it was in person.

 I gave him the situation we were both in, succinctly and with the conclusion that his attacking up the valley immediately was vital to our survival.